foxdonut/adventures-reactive-web-dev/client-elm/README.md

     ]
 ```

-Now, we'll just put a placeholder `div` with an id for the `TodoForm`:
+Now, we'll just put a container `div` with an id for the `TodoForm`:

 [TodoManager/View.elm](TodoManager/View.elm)
 ```elm